Power to the people (slogan): In politics

 During the 1960s in the United States, young people began speaking and writing this phrase as a form of rebellion against what they perceived as oppression by the older generation, especially The Establishment.
-The Black Panthers used the slogan "All Power to the People" to protest the rich, ruling class domination of society.
-Pro-democracy students used it to protest American involvement in the Vietnam War.
+The Black Panthers used the slogan "All Power to the People" to protest what they perceived as the rich, ruling class domination of society. students used it to protest American involvement in the Vietnam War.

 In his 1974 book Computer Lib, Ted Nelson connected computer use with political freedom with the rallying cry "Computer power to the people!
 Down with the cybercrud."
 In the mid-1980s the People Power movement arose in the Philippines to oust Ferdinand Marcos.
 In the late 20th century and early 21st century the phrase has been used with regard to energy policy.

 The Pakistan Peoples Party has as its creed, "Islam is our faith; democracy is our politics; socialism is our economy; all power to the people."

-During the Anti-Apartheid struggle in South Africa, the terms Amandla and Matla were used frequently during speeches and rallies, this was followed by the crowd responding with Awethu or Kee A Rona.
+During the Anti-Apartheid struggle in South Africa, the terms Amandla and Matla were used frequently during speeches and rallies; this was followed by the crowd responding with Awethu or Kee A Rona.
 These terms respectively mean "Power" and "To the people".
 These terms are still frequently used in ANC meetings and conferences as well as among student activist groups such as SASCO and the ANC Youth League.

 Margaret Thatcher criticised the use of the slogan by the left in a 1986 speech: "Socialists cry 'Power to the people', and raise the clenched fist as they say it.
 We all know what they really mean - power over people, power to the State."

 It is also the name of the left-wing to far-left Italian coalition Potere al Popolo.

-In film
+In film and television

 In the 2016 film Captain Fantastic, the phrase "Power to the people" (with the response "Stick it to the man!") is used at a pivotal point near the climax of the film.

-In television

 The 1970s television series Citizen Smith had the title character use the slogan in the title sequence.